 In order to manage and optimize customer journeys the first step is to get insight into current performance versus target.
 That is why the first view in the dashboard is the customer journey monitor.
 This view contains an overview of results versus target for each customer journey stage.
 Companies that do not yet have customer journey targets in place can compare current performance versus previous year’s performance.

 In this view we focus on output.
-That is, the returns from the marketing activities that are deployed in the different customer journey stages.
-The charts that need to be included in the customer journey monitor can be different per company.
+That is, the returns from the marketing activities in the different customer journey stages.
+The charts in the customer journey monitor can be different per company.

 The following overview gives some direction to which charts to include in the monitor:

 In the awareness stage potential buyers engage with the content you promote via different channels.
 That is why for the awareness stage returns such as website and landing page visitors, downloads and the number of inquiries are important indicators.

 The new contacts that are gained through content in the awareness stage are served with more and in-depth content in the consideration stage.
 Depending on contact profile and engagement, the so-called lead score is built up automatically.
 Contacts that reach a certain lead score are considered marketing qualified and handed over to sales.
 Therefore, the number of marketing qualified leads is an important return metric for the consideration stage.